otero1991/hanoi-school/README.md

 ### 3) Install required packages

-The list of required packages is contained in the file `requirements.txt`.
-To install all of them open a console on the folder where you have the `requirements.txt` file and type `pip install -r requirements.txt`.
+The list of required packages is contained in the file [requirements.txt](/requirements.txt).
+To install all of them open a console on the folder where you have the file and type `pip install -r requirements.txt`.